 University of California, San Diego

 Have you ever wondered just how much today's top magicians are pulling down?
-Thanks to the good people over at celebritynetworth, we have assembled this list for you of the Richest Magicians of 2019.
+Thanks to the good people over at Fortune, Celebritynetworth, and other sites, we have assembled this list for you of the Richest Magicians.
 To make it on the list this year, one needed to not just be a millionaire, but to actually go beyond and surpass the eight-figure mark for net worth!
 How is that for magic?